<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 You might find suppliers that you have limited awareness of are receiving more significant sums of money than other higher-profile ones.

-If your business is struggling to capture this information or has the data buried away in Excel spreadsheets, it may be time to invest in vendor management software.
 Using a dedicated solution can help you to visualise your spend data across vendors, analyse detailed reports, compare forecasted to actual spend and take greater control of your business’s outgoings.

 Visualise Spend by Supplier with Gatekeeper's dedicated spend dashboardThe Gatekeeper Spend Dashboard